-US \$500,000,000 Common Shares Warrants Subscription Receipts Debt Securities Convertible Securities Units
+US \$500,000,000

+Common Shares

+Warrants

+Subscription Receipts

+Debt Securities

+Convertible Securities

+Units

-This short form base shelf prospectus (the 'Prospectus'') relates to the issue and sale from time to time, during the25-month period that this Prospectus, including any amendments hereto, remains effective, of (i) common shares ('Common Shares'') in the capital of Aurinia Pharmaceuticals Inc. ('we', "us'', "our'', or ''Aurinia'') (ii) warrants to purchase Common Shares ('Warrants'), (iii) subscription receipts that entitle the holder to receive upon satisfaction of certain release conditions, and for no additional consideration, Common Shares, Warrants, Debt Securities or Convertible Securities (''Debt Securities''), (v) securities convertible into or exchangeable for Common Shares and/or other Securities (''Convertible Securities''), and (vi) securities comprised of more than one of Common Shares, Warrants, Subscription Receipts, Convertible Securities in one or more series or issuances, with a total offering price of such Securities, in the aggregate, of up to US\$500,000,000 (or its equivalent in Canadian dollars or any other currency).
+This short form base shelf prospectus (the "Prospectus") relates to the issue and sale from time to time, during the 25-month period that this Prospectus, including any amendments hereto, remains effective, of (i) common shares ("Common Shares") in the capital of Aurinia Pharmaceuticals Inc. ("we", "us", "our", or "Aurinia") (ii) warrants to purchase Common Shares ("Warrants"), (iii) subscription receipts that entitle the holder to receive upon satisfaction of certain release conditions, and for no additional consideration, Common Shares, Warrants, Debt Securities or Convertible Securities ("Debt Securities"), (v) securities convertible into or exchangeable for Common Shares and/or other Securities ("Convertible Securities"), and (vi) securities comprised of more than one of Common Shares, Warrants, Subscription Receipts, Convertible Securities and/or Debt Securities, offered together as a unit ("Units") (collectively, the "Securities") or any combination of such Securities in one or more series or issuances, with a total offering price of such Securities, in the aggregate, of up to U\$\$500,000,000 (or its equivalent in Canadian dollars or any other currency).
 The Securities may either be offered by us or by our securityholders.
 The Securities may be offered separately or together, in amounts, at prices and on terms to be determined based on market conditions at the time of the sale and set out in an accompanying prospectus supplement.

-The Common Shares are listed on the Nasdaq Global Market Exchange (the 'Nasdaq'), under the symbol "AUPH" and on the Toronto Stock Exchange (the "TSX"), under the symbol "AUP".
+The Common Shares are listed on the Nasdaq Global Market Exchange (the 'Nasdaq"), under the symbol "AUPH" and on the Toronto Stock Exchange (the "TSX"), under the symbol "AUP".
 On June 16, 2020, the last trading day prior to the filing of this Prospectus, the closing price of the Common Shares was US\$15.88 on Nasdaq and CDN\$21.58 on the TSX.